 "Business needs and consumer demands constantly fluctuate," says Sampath Sowmyanarayan of Verizon Business.

 "Coupling Verizon’s leading global IP network and transformative 5G technology with Mastercard’s deep industry expertise, leading services and solutions, and a strong commitment to innovate, is a partnership that aligns perfectly with what we are striving to achieve at Verizon and one that can create game-changing solutions."

 Verizon 5G cities

-Verizon's network is currently only available in selected areas of each city, meaning that while speeds are great, coverage isn't as yet.
+Verizon's mmWave network - known as 5G Ultra Wideband - is only available in selected areas of each city - so while speeds are great, coverage isn't as yet.

 There is a full guide to the areas covered in each US city at Verizon's 5G Ultra Wideband FAQ page - as we've mentioned elsewhere, coverage is patchy.

 Verizon 5G phones

 You’ll need to have a 5G phone to take advantage of 5G networks, of course.
 Verizon has devices from Apple, Samsung, LG, Google, Motorola, OnePlus, Nokia and TCL available currently for its network.